MicrosoftDocs/well-architected/well-architected/reliability/redundancy.md

 **Applies to RE: 04**

 This guide describes the best practices for optimizing your workload's resiliency by adding redundancy throughout the critical flows at different workload layers.
 Based on the quantified reliability targets that you have defined, you can apply the proper levels of redundancy to your compute, data, networking and other infrastructure tiers to meet those requirements.
 Applying this redundancy gives you a strong foundation to build upon in your efforts to make your workloads reliable.
-Building your workload without infrastructure redundancy puts the workload at a high risk of extended downtime due to all of the types of failures discussed in the \[failure mode analysis guide\](link to RE:02).
+Building your workload without infrastructure redundancy puts the workload at a high risk of extended downtime due to all of the types of failures discussed in the [failure mode analysis guide](link to RE:02).

 **Definitions**